JustinTHewitt/How_to_Make_a_Vm/README.md

     ![1dVd6ya4cq](https://github.com/JustinTHewitt/How_to_Make_a_Vm/assets/146316539/28b4b8a5-d5c5-4c32-96ea-4ed119deeec2) ![lUHKQeHpH9](https://github.com/JustinTHewitt/How_to_Make_a_Vm/assets/146316539/48fff35e-2622-49f2-9a27-bf74ae6d35f3)
 25. Hit yes

     ![8onf5n8zNs](https://github.com/JustinTHewitt/How_to_Make_a_Vm/assets/146316539/6fb453a8-c7b2-44fe-98ae-65c6db16086a)
 26. Select Next or change anything you want to, you do not need to say yest to any of thses settings.

 ![hrh6pCFbxp](https://github.com/JustinTHewitt/How_to_Make_a_Vm/assets/146316539/82ee1661-b42d-4b30-97f3-7f3c7be65fad)

-27. Cngrats you are now in your Vm and can do anything you would like to.
+27. Congrats you are now in your Vm and can do anything you would like to.
     ![mstsc_KBuQeuGYc4](https://github.com/JustinTHewitt/How_to_Make_a_Vm/assets/146316539/79ee733f-feb2-4123-be9b-31ed7051da39)

     Thank you for following this guide and let me know if you are having issues or need help.